shivannis/xandr-docs-public/xandr-docs/articles/invest/creative-templates.md

 ---

-# Creative templates in Microsoft Invest
+# Microsoft Invest - creative templates

 If you want to customize the way creatives render, you can create your own templates from scratch, or you can copy